The Only Formula You Need to Chia Seed Pudding (No Recipe Required!)

 Step 2: Liquid

-This is where the true beauty of chia pudding comes in-it fits into most diets.
-If you're vegan or dairy-free you can use nut milk, if you have a nut allergy you can use rice or soy milk and if you are a dairy-loving freak like me, you can use dairy milk and even a little bit of yogurt.
+This is where the true beauty of chia pudding comes in–it fits into most diets.
+If you're vegan or dairy-free you can use nut milk, if you have a nut allergy you can use rice or soy milk and if you are a dairy-loving freak like me, you can use dairy milk and even a little bit of Greek yogurt.
 Really 1/2 cup of any liquid should do the trick.
-Just be aware that some milks set up more than others due to varying protein and fat content, so add a little more or a little less milk to achieve the texture you like best.
+Just be aware that some milks set up more than others due to varying protein and fat content, so you may get away with just a 1/4 cup of liquid or you may need to add just a little more to achieve the texture you like best.
 These are our favorites:

 - unsweetened almond milk